Information for students concerned about a fellow student

 If there is immediate risk to the safety of the person you are concerned, go to our Crisis Page

 There may be several reasons why you become concerned for a friend/housemate.
 They may speak to you about a problem they have; you may notice something about them that worries you; you may have read some worrying posts from/about them on social media.

-Being willing to listen and offer supportive understanding is often a great help and all that is needed for transitory concerns.
-However, when these concerns become more worrying and longer term, this can have a detrimental impact on you and your studies.
+Being willing to listen and offer supportive understanding is often a great help.
+However, when these concerns become more worrying and longer term, this can be stressful to manage and may have a detrimental impact on you and your studies.

-If your friend is unwilling to access appropriate support you can ring the Counselling Service to speak to a counsellor regarding your concerns.
+If your friend is unwilling to access appropriate support you can email the Counselling & Mental Health Service at email@example.com or call 0191 334 2200 to speak to a member of staff regarding your concerns.
 You can also speak to your own College support officer.